LMIA Processing Time: Temporary Foreign Worker Program 2019 Changes

 More Details about LMIAs and the Recent Changes to the Temporary Foreign Worker Program

 The application fee for LMIA requests is now $1000 per worker, an increase from the $275 per worker fee for LMOs.

 Under the new LMIA system job positions are to be be divided into just two categories: high-wage and low-wage.
 Jobs are considered high wage if the salary meets or exceeds the median wage in the province where the job will be performed, and low-wage if the salary is below the median.

-For high-wage positions, the LMIA procedure is much like that of the old LMO.
+For high-wage positions, the LMIA process is much like that of the old LMO.
 However, a few major changes have been made:

-The procedures and criteria involved for Low Wage LMIAs is somewhat different than for High-Wage LMIAs.
-More restrictions are imposed on Low Wage job offers than are high wage as follows:
+The procedures and criteria involved for Low-Wage LMIAs are somewhat different than for High-Wage LMIAs.
+More restrictions are imposed on low-wage job offers than on high-wage, as shown by the following:

 As in the case of the old LMOs, Canadian employers can recruit some TFWs without an LMIA.
 The following are categories where work permits are LMIA exempt:

 - Workers covered under the NAFTA agreement [NAFTA is under revision.
 NAFTA will most likely turn into the USMCA (United States Mexico Canada Agreement).
 USMCA is expected to be approved in the beginning of 2019.
 Until then NAFTA will remain active and the visas under NAFTA are still available.
 Learn more about how to work under USMCA. ]